DoTheEvo/ansible-arch/README.md

 *extra info:*<br>
 the `-K` is short for `--ask-become-pass` to prompt for $USER password

-# playbooks
+# Playbooks

 #### playbook_core.yml

+* arch update, equivalent of `pacman -Syu`
 * various packages gets installed<br>
-  nano, micro, git, curl, wget, nnn, htop, glances, iproute2, bind, borg, fuse, python-llfuse, python-pip, python-setuptools, python-pexpect,
+  nano, micro, git, curl, wget, nnn, ncdu, htop, glances, iproute2, bind, borg, fuse, python-llfuse, python-pip, python-setuptools, python-pexpect,
-* yay to access AUR
+* install yay to have access to AUR
 * color is enabled in pacman.conf
 * noatime time is set in fstab to avoid unnecessary writes of relatime
 * some services are installed and enabled
+    * ssh - to access remotely
     * cronie - cron time scheduler
     * fstrim - for weekly ssd trim
     * paccache - for weekly clearing of pacman cache
     * reflector - for weekly update of mirrorlist
+* install micro text editor, copy configs, set it default in `.bashrc`

 #### playbook_zsh.yml

 * install zsh shell
+* change default shell for the user
 * install zimfw using its own script
 * change theme to `steeef`
 * copy .myownrc with some predefined hotkeys and editor
-* link .myownrc in .zshrc
+* source `.myownrc` in `.zshrc`
-* change shell for the user

 #### playbook_docker.yml

 * install docker, docker-compose and ctop
 * enable and start docker service
-* add user to the docker group to avoid need for sudo
+* add current user to the docker group to avoid need for sudo

-#### Local deployment
+### Local deployment

 This is a local deployment.
 Meaning playbooks are run on the machine that is being *changed*.